knulli-cfw/knulli.org/docs/play/hotkey-shortcuts.md

 !!! warning "Customizing shortcuts"

     KNULLI attempts to provide the best possible out-of-the-box user experience.
 For that reason, KNULLI comes with pre-defined hotkeys which apply to (almost) **every emulator** KNULLI comes with.

     It is possible to **customize** hotkeys from the KNULLI GUI for **RetroArch-integrated emulators**.
 You can find instructions in the [RetroArch section](../../configure/retroarch/custom-hotkey-shortcuts).
-However, please be aware that those customizations will **only** apply ro RetroArch cores.
+However, please be aware that those customizations will **only** apply to RetroArch cores.

     Many **standalone** emulators **cannot** be configured at runtime.
 Instead, hotkeys have to be defined on the **source-code level** and cannot be overriden via configuration.

 All hotkey shortcuts follow the same pattern: Press *and hold* the ++"Function"++ button and press another key to call the respective action as indicated by the table below.
 If you cannot locate the function button on your device, find help in the [Basic Inputs section](../basic-inputs).

 !!! info "On-screen manual"

     If you forgot a shortcut: Don't worry!
 KNULLI comes with an on-screen manual.
 At the home screen, press ++"Select"++ to bring up the *Quick access* menu.
 Here, you will be able to *View user manual*, which contains a list of all shortcuts.

 ## KNULLI Hotkey Shortcuts